I pulled up behind a line of cars at a stoplight, and a guy on a skateboard whizzed past me. Like fast.

 Let’s choose to do the same.

-Question: What has helped you when you’ve tried to control things too difficult for you?
+Tell me what you think: What has helped you when you’ve tried to control things too difficult for you?
 To leave a comment, just click here.